msyriac/wiggle/README.rst

 Coming soon
 ~~~~~~~~~~~

-TB and EB spectra as well as mode-decoupling for purified E/B fiels have not been implemented yet, but are planned to in a future release.
+TB and EB spectra as well as mode-decoupling for purified E/B fiels have not been implemented yet, but will be in a future release.

 Contributions